Good governance is like a seatbelt—you may not need it every day, but when you do, you'll be glad you have it.

 1. Comply with relevant employment laws

-3. Protect your intellectual property
+3. Protect your IP

 4. Develop an inclusive culture